wazo-platform/wazo-doc/source/api_sdk/message_bus.rst

 * event specific data: a dictionary with 3 keys

   * user_id: an integer corresponding to the user ID of the user who changed it's status
-  * presence: an integer corresponding to the ID of the presence group used by this user
-  * status: an integer corresponding to the ID of the new status within it's presence group
+  * color: a string representing the color to display for the new status
+  * display: a string containing the displayed text
+  * status: a string identifying the status

 Example::